simplesimon872/Tessera/README.md

 - The `build` script in `package.json` runs `next build` (not `next-on-pages`) to avoid a recursive invocation loop when `next-on-pages` internally calls `vercel build` which calls `npm run build`

 ### Before Mainnet Production
-- Deploy `TesseraAnchor.sol` to Avalanche C-Chain mainnet via Remix
+- Contract already deployed to Avalanche C-Chain mainnet
 - Update `CONTRACT_ADDRESS` in `.env` with mainnet address
 - Restore `MIN_POST_THRESHOLD` to 20 and handler gates to `20 total / 5 active`
 - Update CORS in `api/app.py` to include final production domain